contact center as a service (CCaaS) chatbot

 Definition

-A call center agent is a person who handles incoming or outgoing customer calls for an organization.
-A call center agent might handle account inquiries, customer complaints or support issues.
+A contact center agent is a person who handles incoming or outgoing customer communications for an organization.
+A contact center agent might handle account inquiries, customer complaints or support issues.

 An agent who manages both incoming and outgoing customer calls is also referred to as a blended agent.
-Other names for a call center agent include customer service representative (CSR), contact center agent, telephone sales or service representative (TSR), attendant, associate, operator, account executive or team member.
+Other names for a contact center agent include call center agent or representative, customer service representative, telephone sales or service representative, attendant, associate, operator, account executive or team member.

-What are the requirements and responsibilities of a call center agent?
+What are the requirements and responsibilities of a contact center agent?

-A call center agent's job involves various responsibilities that ultimately lead to greater customer satisfaction.
+People who work in a contact center are still most commonly referred to as call center agents, although the terms are used interchangeably.
+An agent's job involves various responsibilities that ultimately lead to greater customer satisfaction.

-What are important skills for a call center agent?
+What are important skills for a contact center agent?

-To provide the best CX at a call center or contact center, an agent needs specialized skills.
+To provide the best customer experience (CX) at a call center or contact center, an agent needs specialized skills.

 • Knowledgeable.
 Agents need knowledge of the organization's inner workings and products it represents.